The (No) Boundary Proposal and excited states in de Sitter holography: Introduction

 It is not even known actually if there can be more states in de Sitter than the (Euclidean) dS vacuum \cite{Higuchi1,Higuchi2}, or if any consistent attempt at generalization captures or not other types of ground states, such as those described in the literature as $\alpha$-vacua \cite{Allen}, see also e.g. \cite{deBoer:2004nd}.
 There have been other approaches to the problem of defining excited states in dS \cite{excited1,excited2}, particularly in the context of holography, which have been previously discussed in the literature, see for instance \cite{Betzios:2024oli}.
 Our approach is nothing but than an attempt to build states other than the (Euclidean) dS vacuum, in a way that it be consistent with the dual CFT through a suitable generalization of this formula, and with the basic requirements that can be expected from a holographic point of view.

-Finally, one would like to be able to describe states that are dual to geometries, i.e., in the same sense as in AdS, that are dual to some kind of classical geometry that approaches to the de Sitter time-space near the asymptotic future region.
+Finally, one would like to be able to describe states that, in the same sense as in AdS, are dual to some kind of classical geometry that approaches to the de Sitter space-time near the asymptotic future region.
 The approach proposed here enjoys this property by construction, since the states are built from the gravitational path integral.

 The manuscript is organized as follows.
 In Section 2, we review the NBP-based construction leading to the standard holographic formulation for dS/CFT; therefore, we propose a generalization that is capable of consistently capturing initial states more general than the vacuum state.
 In Section 3, we study the implementation this framework to the $dS_{1+1}$ case, and present the detailed computation of the correlation functions regarding the new prescription.
 Concluding remarks and some open questions for future research are collected in Section 4.
 Finally, the article has two appendices that describe some relevant aspects and technical details involved in the work.